-The grants, from the CFI’s John R. Evans Leaders Fund, could lead to the development of new antibiotics and low-glycemic carbohydrates which could benefit diabetics and the fight against obesity.
+The grants announced today, from the CFI’s John R. Evans Leaders Fund, could lead to

-“This investment in sophisticated equipment will help USask’s talented researchers pursue innovative research,” said Vice-President Research Karen Chad.
-“USask is at the forefront of research into food science and veterinary medicine and these awards will advance the pursuit of important work in these fields.”
+“This federal investment in sophisticated equipment will help USask’s talented researchers pursue innovative research that will improve animal and human health,” said Vice-President Research Karen Chad.
+“USask is at the forefront of research into food science and veterinary medicine, and these awards will advance the pursuit of important work in these fields.”

-Antonio Ruzzini, a researcher in the Western College of Veterinary Medicine at USask, has been awarded $109,619 by the federal funding body for equipment to grow and study bacteria present in humans and animals.
-The new equipment will help him catalogue and isolate small molecules which could be applied to treat disease.
-Ruzzini’s team also intends to use the Canadian Light Source synchrotron at USask for his research.
+Antonio Ruzzini, a researcher in the Western College of Veterinary Medicine, has been awarded $109,619 for equipment to grow and study bacteria present in humans and animals.
+The new equipment will help him

 Yongfeng Ai, of the College of Agriculture and Bioresources, has been awarded $164,500 by CFI for state-of-the-art equipment to extrude and study carbohydrates for use in human food and animal feed.

-“This CFI support is essential to my research program which addresses research and development challenges in carbohydrate chemistry and nutrition.
-It will help me work collectively with the private sector to generate more value from cereals and pulses through processing,” said Ai, Saskatchewan.
-Ministry of Agriculture endowed research chair in carbohydrate quality and utilization.
+“This CFI support is essential to my research program which addresses research and development challenges in carbohydrate chemistry and nutrition,” said Ai, who holds a Saskatchewan agriculture ministry endowed research chair in carbohydrate quality and utilization.

 Ai’s research could generate economic returns for the agriculture and agri-food sector in Saskatchewan.
-It will also fit well with the scope of the Prairies-based Protein Industries Supercluster, which uses plant genomics and novel processing technology to increase the value of key Canadian crops, such as canola, wheat and pulses.
+He noted that his work fits well with the scope of the federally funded Protein Industries Canada Supercluster, a Western Canadian consortium which uses plant genomics and novel processing technology to increase the value of key Canadian crops such as canola, wheat

-Ai has already made advances in the study of carbohydrate chemistry, and the processing of cereals and pulses.
-The new equipment will allow him to extrude starches from wheat, maize, pulses and potato to produce ingredients with ‘enhanced functional properties’, such as strong gelling ability and thickening power.
+Ai has already made advances in the study of carbohydrate chemistry and in the processing of cereals and pulses.
+The new equipment will allow him to extrude starches from wheat, maize, pulses

 The investment in Ai’s project will also make possible development of low-glycemic pet food from Canadian pulses.
 In the long term, his research could lead to the generation of biodegradable foams, films and plastics from carbohydrate biomass.